Sebraor/Sebraor/README.md

 - Currently working as a Service Data Analyst at LSG Sky Chefs.
 - Approximately 1 year of experience as a Data Analyst using Excel.
 - I finished my Associate Degree in Data Analytics in June 2024 and I'm looking forward to obtaining related certifications and certificates.
+- Started a Bachelor of Information Systems in September 2025.
 - Always looking for new opportunities for development and experience in data analysis tools.
 - Would like to transition to a data engineering or data science position in the future.